 This lesson will guide you through exporting or moving assessment scores from one assessment to another.
 This is useful when teachers accidentally enter data or administer the wrong assessment, and the student scores need to be moved to the correct assessment.

-If you would like to import or bring in outside scores into a new assessment in Illuminate, visit Import Student Response Data into an Assessment.
+If you would like to import or bring in outside scores into a new assessment in Illuminate, see the guide Import Student Response Data into a Flexible Assessment.

 Where to Start

 - Click the Reports tab in the assessment.

 - Click the Overview tab in the assessment.